Yingying Huang 黄莺莺/黃鶯鶯

 Picture

-My name in Chinese means a yellow-feathered songbird.
+My name means a yellow-feathered songbird.
 To the land beyond!

 The person who finds his homeland sweet is a tender beginner; he to whom every soil is as his native one is already strong; but he is perfect to whom the entire world is as a foreign place.